mayur9210/gatsby-clone/content/credit-cards/examples.md

 ---
 id: examples
 title: Example Projects
-layout: community
+layout: credit-cards
-sectionid: community
+sectionid: credit-cards
-permalink: community/examples
+permalink: credit-cards/examples
 ---

-There are many example projects created by the React community.
+There are many example projects created by the React credit.
 Feel free to add your own project.
 If you add a project, please commit to keeping it up to date with the latest versions of React.

 * **[Calculator](https://github.com/ahfarmer/calculator)** Implementation of the iOS calculator built in React